k21971/EvilHack/doc/evilhack-changelog.md

 - Spear trap tweaks, remove multiple random death messages
 - Cut down on feedback when melee attacking a green dragon and not being affected by its hide
+- Allow a worn not cursed amulet of life saving to save the player if they fall in an 'open air' space